The Orange Juicer Apprenticeship Program

 The Competition: On your marks, get set, juice!

-Wondering what’s next?
-Enter the Orange Juicer – a competition where teams from across North America get a chance to solve real briefs from real clients.
-Survivors will win a coveted spot in the Orange Juicer Apprenticeship Program.
-It’s an apprenticeship.
+And don’t forget: it’s an apprenticeship.
 Not an internship.
 There’s a big difference.
 One of them being, you’ll be paid!
 What’s the coolest part?
-We’ve hired 30 juicer alumni over the last four years, so what are you waiting for?
+We’ve hired 50 juicer alumni over the last seven years, so what are you waiting for?

 Create an innovative advertising pitch and plans book for one of Grip’s clients.